lucianjames/AssetLibraryTools/README.md

 # AssetLibraryTools

-Blender addon to help quickly create asset libraries for the blender asset browser introduced in blender 3.0.
+AssetLibraryTools is a free addon which aims to speed up the process of creating asset libraries with the asset browser, This addon is currently very much experimental as is the asset browser in blender.

 # Features
 * Batch import PBR materials from texture sets